YunchaoYang/ppiclF-doc/source/quickstart/link.rst

 In order to use the ppiclF library that was built in the last step (see :ref:`build`), the library file source/libppiclF.a must be linked to your existing code.
 This will be specific to your exisiting code compilation.
 The process of linking will generally involve adding "-I LocalCodeDir/ppiclF/source" to the compiler flags and "-L LocalCodeDir/ppiclF/source -lppiclF" to the linking flags.

 Alternatively, ppiclF may be used on its own as well.
-Both a fortran and C++ example of this is given in the simple MPI driver example found in examples/stokes_2d.
-We will use the fortran program to test the linking.
+Both a Fortran and C++ example of this is given in the simple MPI driver program example :ref:`stokes2d`.
+We will use the Fortran program to test the linking.

 First, create a working directory to run the test case.
 We will call this TestCaseDir, and it should be located outside of the cloned GitHub repository ppiclF: